Coop Tour Frequently Asked Questions:

 What Road markings and signage will there be?

-This year we are offering 10 tours and about 230 miles of routes so we won’t be putting out any arrows on the roads but we have put more efforts into the maps and cue sheets.
+This year we are offering a variety of coop tours routes and many miles of routes so we won’t be putting out any arrows on the roads but we have put more efforts into the maps and cue sheets.
+We now use RideWithGPS maps that you can download for your phone with the routes.

 At each coop stop will be a coop stop sign.